DevExpress-Examples/winforms-dashboard-customize-extract-data-source-wizard/Readme.md

 * [Form1.cs](./CS/Custom_Extract_Data_Source_Wizard/Form1.cs) (VB: [Form1.vb](./VB/Custom_Extract_Data_Source_Wizard/Form1.vb))

-# How to Customize the Data Source Wizard and Invoke It in the DashboardViewer
+# Dashboard for WinForms - How to customize the Data Source Wizard and invoke it in the DashboardViewer

 This example demonstrates how to customize Data Source Wizard pages and invoke a customized Wizard in the DashboardViewer.